Biden's $6T budget: Social spending, taxes on business - WTMJ

 The budget incorporates the administration’s eight-year, $2.3 trillion infrastructure proposal and its $1.8 trillion American Families Plan and adds details on his $1.5 trillion request for annual operating expenditures for the Pentagon and domestic agencies.

-“Together, these … will be transformational: Strengthening our economy, boosting American competitiveness, and delivering shared prosperity and economic security,” said acting White House budget chief Shalanda Young.
-She called the Biden plan a “budget that puts these pieces together and does exactly what the president told the country he would do.
+Acting White House budget chief Shalanda Young said the Biden plan “does exactly what the president told the country he would do.
 Grow the economy, create jobs and do so responsibly by requiring the wealthiest Americans and big corporations to pay their fair share.”

 Biden’s budget is sure to give Republicans fresh ammunition for their criticisms of the new Democratic administration as bent on a “tax and spend” agenda that would damage the economy and impose a crushing debt burden on younger Americans.
-And he’s facing a very nettlesome fight with Republicans who say he’s shorting the military.
+Republicans also say he’s shorting the military.

-Veteran GOP Sen. Richard Shelby, whose help is needed to pass annual agency budget bills, blasted Biden’s plan as “a blueprint for the higher taxes, excessive spending, and disproportionate funding priorities.”
-He added that it ”completely disregards our debt of more than $28 trillion, yet somehow still shortchanges our national security.”

-Biden is a veteran of a long-gone Washington that fought bitterly in the 1980s and 1990s to wrestle the deficit under control.
-But there hasn’t been any real effort to stem the flow of red ink since a tea party-driven moment in 2011 that produced unpopular automatic spending cuts.

 Huge deficits have yet to drive up interest rates as many fiscal hawks have feared, however, and genuine anti-deficit sentiment is difficult to find in either political party.